tombulled/innertube/README.md

 Simply put, the data returned by the InnerTube API will need to be parsed and sanitised to extract the usable data as it will contain a lot of fluff that is unlikely to be of any use.
 These higher-level clients are in the works!

 ### Clients
+This table shows all the devices and services that work with the InnerTube API.
+For example, you could query the API as if you were using the YouTube app on your Tv!
 |         | YouTube | YouTubeMusic | YouTubeKids | YouTubeStudio |
 | ------- | ------- | ------------ | ----------- | ------------- |
 | Web     | &check; | &check;      | &check;     | &check;       |